 5. Brand voice

 Businesses should have a consistent brand voice across all marketing communications – and websites are no exception.
 I usually request a brand voice guide and flag anything on the website that may depart from it.
 (This is especially important if the business has just undergone a rebrand.)
-If the business is new and a brand voice guide doesn’t exist, I ask a few questions about their ideal customers and check out their social media posts as a general guide.
+If the business is new and a brand voice guide doesn’t exist, I ask a few questions about their ideal customers and check out their social media posts (or other communications) as a general guide.

 6. Navigation

-7. Links
+7. Links/buttons

 Final thoughts: What’s included in a website copyedit